 Speaking of art, I recently filled my frames on my gallery wall in the living room.
 But these are my family photos, which is the best kind of “art” in my book. 🙂

-I added a couple of autumn touches to the space, including my favorite fall purchase this year: the hand-carved wood pumpkin from Pottery Barn.
+I added a couple of autumn touches to the space, including my favorite fall purchase this year: the hand-carved wood pumpkin.
 I’m obsessed and keep moving it around the house.
 Ha!
 (They don’t seem to be available online anymore, unfortunately, but I found mine in the store.)

-(GALLERY WALL SOURCES: Console Table, Faux Sage Plant, Be Grateful Sign (similar) or DIY tutorial, Rustic White Candle Holder – tall, Rustic White Candle Holder – short, Gray Buffalo Check Pillow Cover IKEA or Amazon (if you don’t live near an IKEA, like me), Cotton Boll Wreath (similar), Turquoise Abstract Art (DIY), Mercury Glass Votives)
+(GALLERY WALL SOURCES: Console Table, Faux Sage Plant, Be Grateful Sign (similar) or DIY tutorial, Rustic White Candle Holders, Gray Buffalo Check Pillow Cover IKEA (no longer available), Cotton Boll Wreath (similar), Turquoise Abstract Art (DIY), Mercury Glass Votives)

 I probably should have shared this with you first, but let’s just go backwards, shall we?